WINE LIBRARY

 BACKGROUND

-Willow White is a dry white wine made primarily from Seyval Blanc and is named for the beautiful willow tree that graces the front of the Lodge, next to the pond and hearkens to the delicacy and depth of our beloved white wine.
+Willow White is a dry white wine made from the Seyval Blanc varietal and is named for the beautiful willow tree that graces our pond and hearkens to the delicacy and depth of this beloved white wine.
 Seyval Blanc is a hybrid white varietal created in the early 1900's in France.
 Interestingly, it is usually found in cool-climate locations such as Canada, New England, US, and Southern England, (where is it often made into sparkling wine).
 We whole-cluster press the grapes, ferment and age in stainless steel to preserve the fresh, floral aspects of the grapes.

 TASTING NOTES

-The nose is very floral with white flowers and honey notes.
-On the palate there is a burst of citrus and underripe pear that hits the middle of the mouth.
-The wine continues with more of the same with a lengthy finish.
+The nose can be floral with white flowers and honey notes.
+On the palate there is a burst of citrus and underripe pear that hits the middle of the mouth, with a lengthy and fuller bodied finish.

-This wine is delicious and crisp on its own but has enough acidity and body to pair with creamy dishes, light pastas, roasted chicken and grilled fish or shellfish.
+This wine is delicious and crisp on its own but has enough acidity and body to pair with creamy dishes, light pastas, roasted chicken, and grilled fish or shellfish.
 Serve chilled.
-Best before 2026.

 — D.A.Ranch Team